Trisfald/veridia-rpg/Traits.md

 Your affinity to magic let you learn any trait from the second level of the following magic branches: grey, chromatic and white.\
 Replace all mana expenditures with fervor.

+### Fighting of the elements
+##### *Requisites: way of the mage 4*
+##### Cost: 4 experience points
+Spend one, two or three points of fervor and take a free action.\
+You learn how to masterfully enhance your weapon with elemental energy.
+You can cancel the effects of this trait with an instant action.\
+Lasts one hour or until all charges are spent.

 ### Fire comet
 ##### *Requisites: way of the mage 4*
 ##### Cost: 5 experience points
 Spend two points of fervor and take an action.\
 Roll *way of the mage + melee*.
 On success you throw a flaming comet at a maximum distance of 45 meters.
-It deals elemental damage equal to the number of successes in a radius of three meters.
+It deals elemental damage equal to the number of successes plus the number of matches in a radius of three meters.
 Can be dodged.

+### Freezing graze
+##### *Requisites: way of the mage 4, fighting of the elements*
+##### Cost: 3 experience points
+Instead of dealing damage, your melee attacks freeze your opponent.
+One or two successes will freeze a small area (a hand or a joint), three to four successes a medium area (one limb or two), five successes or more the entire body.\
+Frozen body parts take half a day to heal.

-### Overcharge
+### Plasma cutter
-##### *Requisites: way of the mage 4, lightning bolt*
+##### *Requisites: way of the mage 4, fighting of the elements*
-##### Cost: 4 experience points
+##### Cost: 3 experience points
-Spend one, two or three points of fervor and take a free action.\
-Your melee weapon gets charged with lightning energy.
-Convert all damage inflicted by it to elemental.\
+Lightning empowers your weapon.
+It deals two additional points of elemental damage.\
 At any time you can use part of the remaining energy to cast lightning bolt.\
-Lasts one hour or until all charges are spent.
+Each attack that manages to inflict damage consumes one charge.

-### Frost
+### Solid-state eraser
-##### *Requisites: way of the mage 5*
+##### *Requisites: way of the mage 4, fighting of the elements*
-##### Cost: 6 experience points
+##### Cost: 3 experience points
-Spend two points of fervor and take a free action.\
-Instead of dealing damage, your next melee attack in the current turn freezes your opponent.
-One or two successes will freeze a small area (a hand or a joint), three to four successes a medium area (one limb or two), five successes or more the entire body.
-Frozen body parts take half a day to heal.
+Your weapon corrodes anything, dealing elemental damage equal to the number of successes.\
+Each attack that manages to inflict damage consumes one charge.

 ### Turbofire
 ##### *Requisites: way of the mage 5*